 Please note: Spike brackets are only used with Quad or OG gutter profiles, and they can only be used with timber fascias and rafters.

-For regions that ordinarily do not have a lot of heavy rainfall, such as the Brisbane region, concealed brackets are a perfect choice.
-Because they do not hold as much weight as a spike bracket, concealed brackets are simply placed closer together to provide safe and stable support to guttering.
+For suburbs that ordinarily do not have a lot of heavy rainfall, concealed brackets are a perfect choice.
+Because they cannot hold as much weight as a spike bracket, concealed brackets are placed closer together to provide safe and stable support to guttering.

-However, if you or your neighbours have trees that drop lots of leaves, spike brackets may provide easier maintenance because leaves may catch on concealed brackets, and when leaves or other debris bank up, gutters can become blocked and overflow.
+However, iif you or your neighbours have trees that drop lots of leaves, concealed brackets may cause extra maintenance because leaves tend to catch on concealed brackets, and when leaves or other debris bank up, gutters can become blocked and overflow.

-Pop rivets are used to join two pieces of metal together in roofing, guttering and the installation of metal downpipes.
+Pop rivets rivets are normally used to join two pieces of metal together in roofing, guttering and the installation of metal downpipes.
 The joint is then sealed with special silicone to make it waterproof.
 The silicone used by Stark Roofing is designed for roofing and guttering.
 It is UV-resistant, flexible and durable, making its life expectancy at least twenty years.

-When PVC downpipes are joined, special glue welds them together and so silicone is generally not required.
+When PVC downpipes are joined, special glue welds them together and silicone is not required.

 Another consideration is potential colour-fading.
-If you don't want to re-paint in a few years to keep the colour looking fresh, then perhaps choose a lighter shade and avoid reds or blues, as these are notorious for rapidly fading.
+If you don’t want to re-paint in a few years to keep the colour looking fresh, then perhaps choose a lighter shade and avoid reds or blues, as these are more likely to fade than other colours.

 The Stark Roofing Gutter Process

 There are three parts to the process Stark Roofing applies to guttering: